omega8cc/boa/aegir/tools/system/conf/control-readme.txt

 ### Octopus instance upgrade, which means that you will miss all newly added
 ### distributions, if they will not be listed also in this control file.
 ###
-### Supported values which can be written in this file - remember: all in a
+### Supported values which can be written in this file, listed in a single line
-### single line, space separated, so not one per line, as listed below
+### or one per line:
-### only for readability:
 ###
 ### D7P D7S D7D --- Drupal 7 prod/stage/dev
 ### D6P D6S D6D --- Pressflow 6 p/s/d